Shaori fortress

 The Shaori fortress (შაორის ციხე) (შაორის ციხე) is a prehistoric megalithic structure in the Akhalkalaki Municipality of Samtskhe–Javakheti, Georgia, situated on the rocky summit of Mount Shaori at an elevation of 2,752 metres (9,029 ft) above sea level in the Lesser Caucasus mountains, northwest of Paravani Lake.
 Constructed using large basalt blocks without mortar in the cyclopean dry-stone tradition, the fortress features an unusual rhomboid plan with circular interior spaces.
 It is divided into two parts located on separate peaks, with the central fortified area accessed via a narrow gate on the eastern slope.
 The structure, now in ruins, shares topographical and architectural similarities with nearby Bronze Age hillforts, including the Abuli fortress.

 The date of Shaori's construction remains uncertain due to the absence of archaeological excavations.
 However, similarities with the Trialeti burial mounds suggest a construction period in the first half of the 2nd millennium BC.
 Like other cyclopean hillforts in the South Caucasus, Shaori reflects Middle-to-Late Bronze Age processes of social stratification and elite control over arable land and strategic resources.
 While its steep location and internal layout make domestic use unlikely, some scholars have proposed a ritual or religious function for the site.

 Shaori fortress is listed among the Immovable Cultural Monuments of National Significance of Georgia.
-It was first mentioned in historical sources by the 18th-century Georgian geographer Prince Vakhushti and was systematically studied in the 20th century by Leon Melikset-Bek.
+It was first mentioned in historical sources by the 18th-century Georgian geographer Prince Vakhushti of Kartli and was systematically studied in the 20th century by Leon Melikset-Bek.